 PCMH Recognition & Accreditation Programs

 NCQA is currently the most widely adopted evaluation model with 16,000 clinical sites recognized and currently expanding to military and FQHC clinics.
-The most recent 2011 standards emphasize behavioral health inclusion and incorporate stage 1 Meaningful Use of Electronic health record standards.
+The most recent 2011 standards emphasize behavioral health inclusion and incorporate Meaningful Use of EHRs, stages 1 and 2.
 The timeframe for recognition approval 30-60 days and 5% of clinical practice sites will be audited.

-The Joint Commission is developing standards to expand the process of accrediting ambulatory health care organizations to those who are also interested in electing the Primary Care Home option.
+The Joint Commission has expanded the process of accrediting ambulatory health care organizations to those who are also interested in electing the Primary Care Home option.
 This initiative complements the Ambulatory Care Accreditation Program and is consistent with the new health care reform efforts to improve the coordination, quality and efficiency of health care services.
 This initiative is designed to combine the improvements in quality of care and patient safety achieved through accreditation with increased reimbursement from third party payers when the additional requirements of a Primary Care Home are met.

-The Accreditation Association for Ambulatory Health Care, also known as AAAHC or the Accreditation Association is a private, non-profit organization formed in 1979 that develops standards to advance and promote patient safety, quality and value for ambulatory health care through peer-based accreditation processes, education and research.
-Accreditation is awarded to organizations that are found to be in compliance with the Accreditation Association standards.
+The Accreditation Association for Ambulatory Health Care is a private, non-profit organization that develops standards to advance and promote patient safety, quality and value for ambulatory health care through peer-based accreditation processes, education and research.
 The AAAHC Medical Home On-site Certification Handbook provides specific standards for the Medical Home.
-The standards specify that a certified Medical Home is patient-centered, physician-directed, comprehensive, accessible, and provides for ongoing continuity of care.